folio-org/stripes-components/lib/FilterGroups/readme.md

 ### Representation in the user-interface URL

-The state of the filters is communicated back to the caller by invoking its `transitionTo` method to set the valu of a single query parameter, `filters`, whose value is a comma-separated list of the full names of all selected filters.
+The state of the filters is communicated back to the caller by invoking its `transitionTo` method to set the value of a single query parameter, `filters`, whose value is a comma-separated list of the full names of all selected filters.
 Typically, the caller's `transitionTo` method will set its values into the anointed